CprimeLearningLabs/terraform-aws-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 ### Extra Credit -- Validation

-If you still have time, add a validation block for the vm_keypair_name variable in variables.tf to verify the value is not null and not an empty string.
+If you still have time, add a validation block for the `vm_keypair_name` variable in `variables.tf` to verify the value is not null and not an empty string.
+You can try your hand at writing the condition check, or take a look at a solution below.

 ```
 variable "vm_keypair_name" {